Fedje Municipality: General information

 Historically, the islands of Fedje belonged to the prestegjeld of Lindås.
-In 1910, the northwestern part of Lindås was separated to become the new Austrheim Municipality (which included Fedje).
-On 1 January 1947, all of Austrheim located west of the Fedjefjorden (population: 920) was separated to become the new municipality of Fedje.
+In 1910, the northwestern part of Lindås Municipality was separated to become the new Austrheim Municipality (which at that time also included Fedje).
+On 1 January 1947, all of Austrheim Municipality located west of the Fedjefjorden (population: 920) was separated to become the new Fedje Municipality.
+The borders have not changed since the establishment of the municipality.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Fedje farm (Feðjar) since the first Fedje Church was built there.
 The name comes from the word faþa (𐍆𐌰𐌸𐌰) which means "fence" or "wall".
 The meaning here refers to a row of islands or archipelago, separating the inshore waters (now called the Fedjefjorden) from the ocean.

 Coat of arms

 The coat of arms was granted on 13 July 1990.
 The official blazon is "Azure, two oars argent in bend issuant from the base sinister" (På blå grunn to skrått framveksande sølv årar).
 This means the arms have a blue field (background) and the charge is a pair of oars aligned diagonally one above the other.
 The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 This symbolizes the rich boating history of this island municipality.
 The arms were designed by Even Jarl Skoglund.
 The municipal flag has the same design as the coat of arms.